 How to Navigate Education Loan Age Limits?

 - Explore NBFCs or private lenders that tend to have more lenient age requirements.
-These lenders may be more willing to work with applicants closer to the upper age threshold, especially if the course aligns with their career advancement goals.
+These lenders may be more willing to work with applicants closer to the upper age threshold, especially if the course aligns with career advancement goals.

-- If age limits are a barrier, consider alternative sources of funding, such as scholarships, research grants, or fellowships, which often have no age restrictions and can reduce the need for a loan.
+- If age limits are a barrier, consider alternative sources of funding such as scholarships, research grants, or fellowships, which often have no age restrictions and can reduce the need for a loan.

 - Strengthen your loan application by presenting a solid repayment strategy.
-Demonstrating how you plan to repay the loan, based on expected salary and career prospects, can help lenders see the viability of your loan application.
+Demonstrating how you plan to repay the loan, based on expected salary and career prospects, can help lenders see the viability of your application.

-Explore different Types of Education loans with Eligibility, Interest Rates, & Benefits to understand which option best suits your needs and repayment capacity.
+Explore different Types of Education Loans with Eligibility, Interest Rates, & Benefits to understand which option best suits your needs and repayment capacity.

 - Opening an NRI account can help optimise currency conversion and reduce certain taxes.

-Don't let financial roadblocks slow down your global education dreams.
-With Propelld, you get quick digital approvals, study loans up to INR 50 lakhs, and zero collateral hassles.
+With Propelld, get quick digital approvals, study loans up to INR 50 lakhs, and zero collateral hassles.
 Plus, enjoy flexible repayment options designed to fit your journey.
-Propelld makes financing simple, so you can focus on achieving your goals.

 Take the first step towards your future — Apply with Propelld today!